Understanding Equivalent Fractions: A Deep Dive into Fractions Equal to 1/5

 Simplifying Fractions: Finding the Simplest Form

 While we can create countless equivalent fractions, it's often beneficial to find the simplest form of a fraction.
-The simplest form is a fraction where the numerator and denominator have no common factors other than 1.
+Because of that, the simplest form is a fraction where the numerator and denominator have no common factors other than 1.
 This process is called simplification or reducing the fraction.

 To simplify a fraction, we divide both the numerator and the denominator by their greatest common divisor (GCD) or greatest common factor (GCF).
-For example, let's simplify 10/50:
+To give you an idea, let's simplify 10/50:

 Visual Representation of Equivalent Fractions